Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 attention and includes any person under the age of eighteen.

-**Worker:** an individual worker, or a worker that is a company or other legal entity, as the case may be including any of StaffScanner own employees, workers, or agency staff.
+**Worker:** an individual worker, or a worker that is a company or other legal entity, as the case may be including any of Staffscanner own employees, workers, or agency staff.

 **1.2** A **person** includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).